249 Elizabeth Street, Meanjin [Brisbane City]

 When the nave of the present cathedral was completed in 1874 the old church (the Chapel) was used for a variety of purposes from storage, to school, to soup kitchen, to choir room until it was restored in 1998.

 The present Cathedral was built in three stages.
 The nave was finished in 1874 after eleven years.
 The first Mass was celebrated on 17th May 1874.
-In 2024 we will celebrate the 150th Anniversary of the Cathedral.
+In 2024 we celebrated the 150th Anniversary of the Cathedral.
 In the 1920s Archbishop Duhig built the transepts partially through money bequeathed by Robert Dunn, the previous archbishop.
 The windows of the transepts reflect the art deco style of the period.
 This style is seen in the eastern window which Archbishop Duhig commissioned from the Harry Clark studio, Dublin.
 This window was donated by members of the Mayne family.

 In 1988/9 the Cathedral underwent major renovations including building the apse at the eastern end.
 The interior underwent extensive changes to reflect the needs of Catholic worship and the community after the Second Vatican Council (1962-1965).
 These changes also emphasized the spaciousness of the building and brought in the clear Queensland light.
 Several significant pieces of art and sculpture by Australian artists were commissioned.